Soft and Fluffy One Hour Dinner Rolls

 - 4 - 4 ½ cups bread or all-purpose flour*

 - 1 ¼ teaspoon salt

-- Place the butter, milk, and water in a 2-cup measuring cup or microwave-safe bowl.
+- WARM: Place butter, milk, and water in a 2-cup measuring cup.
 Heat on high for about 1 minute.
 The milk mixture should be warm to touch, about 115ºF.
-Continue to heat in 15 second intervals until the milk is warm to touch.
+Continue to heat in 15-second intervals until the butter melts.

 - COMBINE: In the bowl of an electric mixer, fitted with the dough-hook attachment, add 4 cups of flour, potato flakes, yeast, sugar, and salt.
 Start the mixture on the stir setting, stream in the warm milk mixture and the egg.

 - KICK IT UP: When combined, increase the speed of the mixer to medium-low and allow the mixer to run for 4-5 minutes.
 Once 2 minutes have elapsed, if the dough is sticking to the sides of the bowl, add ¼ cup of flour at a time until the dough begins to pull away from the sides and forms a ball.